-In 2015, we learned that girls in the village we visited were routinely cut and traded for cows as "child brides!"
-We opened a dialogue with the local chief Kelembu, and introduced him to another Maasai leader who advocated to end those practices.
-Kelembu was open to new ways and positive change in his village.
-He found 5 families willing to break tradition, by promising not to cut and marry their daughters in childhood.
-Instead, the girls would go to school.
-When those five (below) came home on their 1st break, every girl wanted to go school!
-It was the END of female cutting and BEGINNING of a new era, and a new fund to support their schooling.
-Please join our on-going effort to free girls from harm and up-lift a community!
+In 2015, we learned that girls in the village we had visited in 2012 were routinely cut and traded for cows as "child brides."
+We opened a dialogue with local chief Benson Kelembu and introduced him to Joseph Tipanko, a Maasai advocate to end female cutting.
+Kelembu was open to new ways and found 5 families willing to break tradition.
+They promised not to cut their daughters IF the girls were in school.
+With the help of a local Rotary Club, we paid for one term of school for the 5 girls.(below.)
+When they came home on their 1st break, every girl in the village wanted to go school!
+That's when we form this charity.
+Please join our effort to free girls from harm and up-lift a community!

 Questions?
 Suggestions?
 Ideas?
 Contact us!
 973-492-3404 (EST)

 According to World Bank and United Nations studies, educating girls is the single best way to up-lift communities and end severe poverty.